ZeraTS/Rogue-UI/README.md

 # Questions

-> Why are some of the styles so conky? <
+> Why are some of the styles so conky?

 Because I was unorganized and testing in the process of creating the source / design.
 Not everything in this is manageable unless you know what your going through.

+> Can I use this for my exploit?

+Be my guest, after all you could even ripoff another user for all I care, I am not liable for your actions.
+Afterall this uses an MIT license.

+> Why post old work?

+Because I have nothing else to commit on github, might as well make a contribution haha.